-I maintain that ISO 27001 can be applied to small organisations and work really well for them (see Eagle and Ascensus case studies as examples), and that it is the approach used by that those claiming it is not applicable that does not suit.
+I maintain that ISO 27001 can be applied to small organisations and work really well for them, and that it is the approach used by that those claiming it is not applicable that does not suit.

 Is there an ISO 27001-equivalent standard specifically for the UK?

 Not yet, and technically there will not be.
 However, the draft of PAS 555 – the “Cyber security risk – Governance and management – Specification” came out for public consultation in late 2012/early 2013 and my guess is that it will become the default qualification criteria for UK businesses looking to supply the public sector.
 It will of course take a while for any form of third-party certification scheme to establish itself, but in the meantime (guess what?)
 ISO 27001 is a good starting point and an ISMS that reflects that can certainly encompass PAS 555 compliance.

 And finally the most popular query regarding training …